aubreypc/cs203-S2019-conduct/conduct.md

 to adhere to the Conduct Guide via digital signature below.
 The infractions for any individual shall be recorded and managed by the instructor.

-A *violation* of the Conduct Guide is defined as any behavior that results in receiving a "U" (Unacceptable) for any of the above outlined (sub)sections.
+A *violation* of the Conduct Guide can be defined as any behavior that is considered Unacceptable (U) for any of the above outlined (sub)sections.

 Infractions shall be imposed at three different levels of severity: